netmarshall/Patrick.D.Marshall/_pages/About.md

 ## Awards & Honors
-* Accepted to the University of Texas Arlington Honors College with Presidential Honors Scholarship
+* Accepted to the University of Texas Arlington (UTA) Honors College to pursue a Bachelor of Fine Arts (BFA)
+* Awarded UTA Four year Presidential Honors Scholarship
-* UIL Best Actor (2019)
+* UIL Disctrict Level Best Actor (2019 - These Shining Lives)